dleewo/kubernetes-the-hard-way-bare-metal/docs/08-bootstrapping-kubernetes-controllers.md

 ### Enable HTTP Health Checks

+A NGINX load balancer will be used to distribute traffic across the three API servers and allow each API server to terminate TLS connections and validate client certificates.

+The Google network load balancer as in Kelsey Hightower's guide only supports HTTP health checks which means the HTTPS endpoint exposed by the API server cannot be used.
+The NGINX load balancer we install will not use these health checks, but we;llk set them up anyway just in case they are needed in the future.
+A nginx webserver can be used to proxy HTTP health checks on each controller.
 In this section nginx will be installed and configured to accept HTTP health checks on port `80` and proxy the connections to the API server on `https://127.0.0.1:6443/healthz`.

 > The `/healthz` API server endpoint does not require authentication by default.